1. What is a severance agreement?

 Unemployment Insurance Claims

-Courts have not enforced releases of claims for wrongful termination and breach of oral employment contract under the Uniformed Services Employment and Reemployment Rights Act of 1994.
+Courts generally have not enforced waivers of certain claims under the Uniformed Services Employment and Reemployment Rights Act (USERRA), a federal law that protects service members’ employment rights.

 8. What other things can my employer include in a severance agreement?